exonum/exonum-doc/src/advanced/node-management.md

 All explorer API endpoints share the same base path, denoted **{explorer_base_path}**, equal to `/api/explorer/v1`.

-All explorer endpoints are public. `enable_blockchain_explorer` local configuration parameter allows to turn explorer endpoints on/off.
+All explorer endpoints are public.

 ### Transaction